How Does Gigaband Deliver Cable-Class Internet Wirelessly?

 Gigaband network Nodes mount on the rooftop of each building served in a neighborhood (similar to a satellite dish).
 Each Node is about the size of a gallon paint can.The bandwidth received through each Node is extended to the rooms in a building by attaching standard WiFi access point routers to a node’s with Ethernet cable.

 One or more Nodes in a neighborhood network are defined as Anchor Nodes.
 These are the Nodes that are connected to global Internet backhaul capacity.
-Each Anchor Node can process simultaneous sustained throughput of 1.3 Gb/s between any combination of it’s six radions
+Each Anchor Node can process a simultaneous sustained throughput of 1.3 Gb/s between any combination of it’s six highly directional radios that are inside each node.

 All Nodes relay high-speed Ethernet packets through each other to connect to the Anchor Node(s)’ Internet backhaul capacity.